Wendy Maruyama: WildLife Project

 Maruyama's series titled "WildLife Project" was inspired by a trip to Kenya where she met with wildlife advocates to learn more about the dangers of poaching animals.
 This work draws attention to the wrongful slaughter of elephants and rhinoceroses for the harvest of their tusks for the $10 billion annual ivory industry.
 Maruyama places special interest on the unique social nature of elephants and their similarities to humans.

 The series was started while Maruyama was a resident artist at the Pilchuck Glass School in Stanwood, Washington in 2013.
 During this time she created blown-glass tusks became part of the 2015 artwork Sarcophagus.
 WildLife consists of six life-sized elephant heads made from segments of painted wood stitched together.
 Each elephant reaches up to twelve feet tall, and resembles a hunting trophy.
 The show also includes a Buddhist-style Bell Shrine with burning incense and a bronze bell.
 The bell sounds every fifteen minutes to represent how often an elephant is killed for its tusks.

-This work has been traveling the United States since 2015 and has been exhibited at The Chrysler Museum of Art, the San Francisco Museum of Craft and Design, the Center for Art in Wood, Penland School of Crafts, and the Oceanside Museum of Art.
+This work has been traveling the United States since 2015 and has been exhibited at The Chrysler Museum of Art, the San Francisco Museum of Craft and Design, the Museum for Art in Wood (formerly Center for Art in Wood), Penland School of Crafts, and the Oceanside Museum of Art.
 The exhibition is organized by the Houston Center for Contemporary Craft and is curated by Elizabeth Kozolowski.
 It was made possible through contributions from the Windgate Charitable Foundation.